 The Ph.D. in Law Degree

-Ph.D. candidates receive a full-tuition waiver, health insurance coverage, and a stipend to cover their year-round living expenses, as well as support for participation in national and international conferences.
+Ph.D. students receive a full-tuition waiver, a health award for health insurance coverage, and a stipend to cover their year-round living expenses, as well as support for participation in national and international conferences.

 Applications for admission to the Ph.D. in Law program are available starting on August 15.
 The deadline for submission of all materials is December 15.
 Applicants to the Ph.D. in Law program must complete a J.D. degree at a U.S. law school before they matriculate and begin the Ph.D. program.
 Any questions about the program may be directed to Gordon Silverstein, Assistant Dean for Graduate Programs, at email@example.com.

 Watch Gordon Silverstein, Assistant Dean for Graduate Programs, describe the Ph.D. program at Yale Law School.